ignat980/Youtube-Extension-Suite/README.md

 Since [Magic Actions](https://chrome.google.com/webstore/detail/magic-actions-for-youtube/abjcfabbhafbcdfjoecdgepllmpfceif) may stop working, I wanted to start this project.

 ###Current features:
-* Displays Total Playlist Length for public and private playlists
+* Displays Total Playlist Length for public and private playlists (And caches the time for optimization!)

 ###Working on:
-* Caching playlist requests

 ###Planned:
 * Collections